BTalamantesBecerra/omicR/README.md

 As general practice avoid installing your software in directories such as “C://Program files/” as the space between words will cause problems.
 Remember to add all the software you install into your System Variables Path.

+For usage, please refer to the file "OmicR_User_guide.pdf" available in this repository.